 We all have a place that is important and sentimental to us.

-Actually maybe more than one for that matter.
-What really matters though is that we show our support and protect them now before it is too late!
+Maybe more than one for that matter.
+What matters though is that we show our support and protect them now before it is too late!

 And that is the ultimate goal of Historic Preservation Month.